stefan-jo/stefan-jo.github.io/_posts/2020-10-12-first_post.md

 **Which tools are used in industry?**

 Even though from following the Deep Learning community on twitter one might have the impression that everyone uses the huggingface transformers library (disclaimer: I'm a big fan myself) the reality paints a somewhat different picture.
 According to the above-mentioned survey, the three most-used NLP libraries are Spark NLP, spaCy and Allen NLP, with huggingface landing on rank 7 (which is still very impressive for such a young library).
 Which tool is the right fit for a given project strongly depends on the specific requirements.
 Spark NLP and spaCy provide easy-to-use, reliable and efficient libraries for a variety of practical NLP use cases.
 Allen NLP might be a better suited for researchers.
 For state-of-the-art pre-trained transformer models one very likely would choose huggingface transformers.
 For topic modelling gensim is still very popular.
 For part-of-speech-tagging or dependency parsing Stanford CoreNLP might be the best choice.
+A newcomer is the Berlin-based starup Rasa that provides an open source framework and a tool called Rasa X for developing contextual AI assistants.

 Even though a majority of companies use at least one of the leading NLP cloud services, there are still many challenges to be considered.
 Among them are price, missing customizability and features, low accuracy, unwillingness to share data and missing support of certain languages.